 Below is our curated list of external resources that offer more information on Legionella.
-If after reading through these resources and our service page you would like to talk to a Chardon representative about our treatment services and our water management plans offerings, please give us a call or fill out our contact form and a representative will be in touch.
+If you are not currently a Chardon Labs customer and would like to talk to a Chardon representative about our treatment services and our water management plans offerings, please give us a call or fill out our contact form and a representative will be in touch.

 Laws on Legionella